mariadb-corporation/mariadb-connector-j/documentation/Developers-Guide.md

 ## License

-Distributed under the terms of the LGPL License (AGPL).
+Distributed under the terms of the GNU Library or "Lesser" General Public License (LGPL).